cse110-sp21-group19/cse110-sp21-group19/admin/meetings/042021-Brainstorm-1.md

 ### Agenda
 - Brainstorm using Miro
+  - Define Users (Who) and when they'd be using BuJo
+  - Discuss (as users) what we would like to have as users
   - Review BuJo apps from Monday Discussion - discuss pros and cons
   - Sketch out potential layouts for page (UI)
 - Set up at least 1 more meeting before 4/26 to solidfy ideas